 Olga Havel in an interview for Eva Kantůrková, 1979

 In the tradition of the Committee for the Defense of the Unjustly Persecuted, Olga with her friends from Charta 77 established the Committee of Goodwill.
-In 1992 she established The Olga Havel Foundation and members of the Committee of Goodwill became members of its Board of Directors and Olga Havel became the President of the Board.
+In 1992 she established The Olga Havel Foundation and members of the Committee of Good Will became members of its Board of Directors and Olga Havel became the President of the Board.
 The main purpose of the Foundation is to help disabled, abandoned and discriminated people in their integration into society.
 The activity of the Foundation soon became well known abroad.
-Sister organisations were established in some European countries and oversees to support the main goal of the Foundation.
+Sister organisations were established in some European countries and overseas to support the main goal of the Foundation.

 On the occasion of the fifth anniversary of the foundation, Olga decided to introduce an annual presentation of awards - the Olga Havel Award - which is given to people with disabilities, who have contributed greatly to the improvement of living conditions of other people with disabilities.
 Like other activities, this award is also intended to spread knowledge about how people with disabilities live, to understand their special needs and to support their integration into the society.